La Palma volcano: Heavy ash forces residents inside | DW | 03.11.2021

-Authorties on the Spanish island of La Palma asked residents who live near the erupting Cumbre Viejo volcano to stay inside on Wednesday due to falling ash.
+Authorities on the Spanish island of La Palma asked residents who live near the erupting Cumbre Viejo volcano to stay inside on Wednesday because of falling ash.

 What do we know about the situation on La Palma?

-Schools have been closed and all flights canceled due to the ash.
+Schools have been closed and all flights canceled because of the ash.

 The regional government described the air quality this week on the island as "extremely unfavorable."

-La Palma, which is part of the Canary Islands off Africa's northwest coast, has a population of around 85,000 people.
+La Palma, which is part of the Canary Islands off Africa's northwest coast, has a population of about 85,000 people.

 The eruption has damaged more than 2,000 buildings and covered hundreds of hectares with lava.